 Like any type of social media content, Stories work best when they don’t fall into a rut.
 Creating templates or having go-to layouts is a great idea for saving time and giving your content a distinct look.
 But don’t let efficiency cause your Stories to look the same.

-Although Stories can give your social media metrics a major boost, it’s important not to take them too seriously.
+Although Stories can give your social media metrics a major boost, it’s important not to take this type of content too seriously.
 Remember that the genuine, unfiltered appearance of Stories is what tends to draw people to them in the first place.

 Rather than trying to create a perfectly produced video, embrace the nature of the feature and focus on using the available elements effectively.